LebJe/ArcGISKit/README.md

 A Swift library for the [ArcGIS REST API](https://developers.arcgis.com/rest/).

 Documentation comments are taken from the [ArcGIS REST API](https://developers.arcgis.com/rest/).

+View the documentation on [Github Pages](https://lebje.github.io/ArcGISKit/).